pryley/site-reviews/readme.txt

 - Fixed the console logging, it now uses the saved log level
 - Fixed translatable strings
 - Fixed value sanitization when exporting reviews as a CSV file
+- Removed the GamiPress Reviews addon, it's now fully integrated into Site Reviews
-- Removed the Woocommerce Reviews addon as it's now fully integrated into Site Reviews
+- Removed the Woocommerce Reviews addon, it's now fully integrated into Site Reviews

 [See changelog for all versions](https://raw.githubusercontent.com/pryley/site-reviews/main/changelog.txt).